LeonmanRolls/nnangpress/README.md

 - In general once a file gets to 1000 lines of code it should broken into smaller namespaces.
 This is to avoid analysis paralysis.

+- Local state is useful for information that we don't want persisted, or for data that we want to rever to a default behaviour each time the app starts.

 #Glossary

 ! - At the end of a function name means the function makes a change in the outside worlds.